 Each placement is designed to provide in-depth learning opportunities in a state government setting.
 The Executive Pathways Internship Program is a paid internship program and students may work up to 400 hours during the summer.
 Positions are located in the department's Central Offices in St. Paul, Minnesota.

-Additional application information is available on this page, including the application and the position descriptions.
 If you have questions about the program, contact the Executive Pathways Internship coordinator, Tricia Meyer, in the Human Resources Division at the following address:

 Executive Pathways Internship Coordinator

 The mission: The Minnesota Department of Human Services (DHS), working with many stakeholders, counties, tribal nations and nonprofits, provides essential services to Minnesota’s most vulnerable residents; people with disabilities, children, and others to meet their basic needs and to have the opportunity to reach their full potential.

 Program summary: Currently enrolled 2L, 3L and 4L law students, seeking real-world legal experience in a government organization, serving over a million people, may apply to DHS’s legal externship program to earn law school credit from hands-on legal experience.
 Note: You must also be enrolled in a credit-producing course at the time of the externship.